 - The easy and simple caramel sauce is to. die. for.
 Yes, I just called caramel sauce easy.
 That's because this one is!
 It's made with just a few ingredients and can be whipped up in under 30 minutes!
-Store the extra caramel in a jar and use it on top of ice cream, with apple slices, or drizzled over top another caramel latte!
+Store the extra caramel in a jar and use it on top of my dairy free vanilla ice cream, with my healthy baked cinnamon apples, or drizzled over top another caramel latte!

 - It's made at home.
 I love my coffee shops, don't get me wrong.
 But I don't love the $6 price tags.
 This caramel latte is not only something you'd find at your favorite coffee shop, it's also half the price.

 - Coconut cream - This is the base of the caramel sauce.
 Make sure to use coconut cream and not milk.
 If you only have coconut milk, just measure out the thick cream from the top of the can.